-A graduate student whose admission to become a regular student is conditional, but who has obtained the permission of the chair of the department to enroll in coursework for that department, or a student whose prior academic preparation does not include courses which are prerequisite for admission to regular graduate status, or a student whose prior academic work is not sufficiently strong to merit full acceptance as a regular graduate student, but who has obtained the permission of the chair/dean of his/her/hir department to enroll for a specific set of courses, has conditional status.
-A graduate student with conditional status must meet the specific conditions set by the chair/dean of his/her/hir department before s/he will be reclassified to regular graduate student status.
+A graduate student whose admission to become a regular student is conditional, but who has obtained the permission of the chair of the department to enroll in coursework for that department, or a student whose prior academic preparation does not include courses which are prerequisite for admission to regular graduate status, or a student whose prior academic work is not sufficiently strong to merit full acceptance as a regular graduate student, but who has obtained the permission of the chair/dean of their department to enroll for a specific set of courses, has conditional status.
+A graduate student with conditional status must meet the specific conditions set by the chair/dean of their department before they will be reclassified to regular graduate student status.
 If specifically approved by the chair, courses taken by a student with conditional status will count towards the completion of regular graduate degree requirements.
 Conditional graduate students may register for two courses per semester for two semesters (total of four courses).